AssiNET/rest-api-tests-action/README.md

 Run Tests locally - 2 way of doing it:
 ---
 1) Just run `pytest` in the project root
-2) Engage the testing framework by running `python runner.py --set smoke_test.py`
+2) Engage the testing framework by running `python runner.py --set smoke_test`

 Note: The 2nd option will engage the REST API framework.